HTML, markup language of Web pages and interfaces

 <html> <head> <meta charset="utf-8"> <title>Hello by Scriptol.com</title> </head> <body> <p>Hello World!</p> </body> </html>

-Code of all form objects to check if they are implemented in the browser.
+HTML 5 Forms, show the code of all new form objects to check if they are implemented in the browser.

 There are many HTML editors working in WYSIWYG (direct editing in the final presentation) and which are well-designed.
 Here is a list: